derek-zhou/gara/README.md

 If you want to deploy to fly.io like me, you should read fly.io's document [here](https://fly.io/docs/getting-started/elixir/) and familiar yourself with the process.
 In addition to the `SECRET_KEY_BASE` mentioned in the doc, Gara needs anther secret: `GUARDIAN_KEY` which is generated with: `mix guardian.gen.secret`.
 There is no database so you can skip over anything regarding database setup.

-Get a room when there is one and enjoy your private chat!
+Get a room when there is still one left and enjoy your private chat!
 If you have any suggestion, feel free to file an issue or send me a PR here.